HrishavBakulBarua/ActLumos/README.md

 This page contains all the Datasets and Code bases (experiments and evaluations) involved in experimenting and establishing our newly proposed **MD-BERT or MultiDark-BERT** framework for video action recognition.

+The official repository of the paper with supplementary: [MD-BERT]()!!